isabella232/adobeio-codelabs-barcode/lessons/test.md

 **Congratulations !
 You've reached the end**.
 This is all it takes to build a Firefly Headless App.
 The barcode action can be used for example to send a receipt via email to customers after a checkout.

-In the next codelab, we'll show you how to integrate Firefly with Adobe Experience Cloud solutions like the Adobe Campaign by using our SDKs.
+In the next codelab, we'll show you how to integrate Firefly with Adobe Experience Cloud solutions like Adobe Campaign by using our SDKs.